Milford Lab Outreach, Partnerships, and Collaborations

 Milford Aquaculture Seminar

 The Milford Aquaculture Seminar is typically held every January.
-Every other year, it is held in conjunction with the Northeast Aquaculture Conference & Expo.
+It is held in conjunction with the Northeast Aquaculture Conference & Expo every other year.

 The first Milford Aquaculture Seminar was held in 1975, when a small group of Milford researchers and shellfish growers convened to discuss issues of concern to the aquaculture industry.
 Since then, the meeting has expanded in size and breadth to include the scientific and academic communities, industry, ecosystem managers and the public.